 A perennial favorite is a financial scheme floated by an evasive Nigerian Prince (or government official, astronaut lost in space, or any of a dozen different personas) that promises to net you millions for little effort.
 Here is a copy of one such email:

 Without wasting time on the details, just be aware that if you comply with the requests of one Dr. Bakare Tunde, cousin of Nigerian Astronaut, Air Force Major Abacha Tunde, you will never, ever see a penny… but will stand to lose quite a lot (upwards of $3,000,000 – the value of his missing trust inheritance).

-Take, for example, Kansas handyman Fred Haines, who lost $110,000 between 2005 and 2008 to a Nigerian inheritance sam.
+Take, for example, Kansas handyman Fred Haines, who lost $110,000 between 2005 and 2008 to a Nigerian inheritance scam.
 For a self-employed individual like Mr. Haynes, losing $110,000 is devastating – yet, it’s a drop in the bucket compared to the total amount of lost money due to scams.
 Customers in the UK lost nearly $650 million to bank scams in just the first half of 2018 alone.
-The scariest part about these scam statistics is that they are increasingly dramatically each year: a report from the FBI revealed that email scams increased by 2,370% between January 2015 and December 2016.
+The scariest part about these scam statistics is that they are increasing dramatically each year: a report from the FBI revealed that email scams increased by 2,370% between January 2015 and December 2016.

 The key here is that the spam is sent out mostly indiscriminately.
 In 2017, the Department of Homeland Security reported to CNBC that email scammers are increasingly targeting the elderly.
 Yet, there is no qualified list of recipients or strategy used to determine who will receive the message.
 It’s all about numbers: send out to as many people as possible and hope that enough will respond to make the effort worth it.